cdierks/template-old/README.md

 # About

-This template is my personal working template I use for my new projects.
+This is a basic HTML/SCSS template is use for my webdesign projects.

 It contains the following features:

-- a source folder that contains all source files of the project
+- a source folder with all necessary files
+- scss functionality
-- a gulp server for automatisation
+- gulp automatisation
-- the possibility to make use of scss
+- browser sync

 # Installation